 Raw scores: Three scores, one for each PSAT section, representing the number of questions you got right.
 The ranges for raw scores vary by section.
 You can get a maximum raw score of 48 for Math, 47 for Reading, and 44 for Writing and Language.

 Selection Index: One score that ranges from 48 to 228.
-Your selection index is the sum of your three section scores between 8 and 38 multiplied by 2 ((section score + section score + section score) x 2).
-The National Merit Scholarship Corporation (NMSC) uses Selection Index to award test takers Commended Student and Semifinalist status.
+Your selection index is the sum of your three section scores between 8 and 38 multiplied by 2:

 Percentiles: Ranking of your performance compared to that of other test-takers.
 Percentiles tell you what percentage of other students you scored the same as or better than.
 If you score in the 80th percentile, then you scored the same as or better than 80% of other test-takers.

 There it is—all of the categories of data on your PSAT score report, explained.
-The next step is understanding which of these types of data matter most for you.
+The next step is understanding what information in your score report matters the most for you.
 Out of all six kinds of data, which are the most important?

 Which PSAT Scores Are Most Important?

-As you saw above, you can score a maximum of 1520 on the PSAT overall, or a 760 each on Math and Evidence-Based Reading and Writing.
-While the Reading and Writing and Language sections are separate sections on the PSAT, your scores on these sections are combined into one scaled section score.
-As a result, your total PSAT score is half-Math and half Evidence-Based Reading and Writing.
+As you saw above, the highest you can score on the PSAT is 1520 overall or 760 on Math and 760 on Evidence-Based Reading and Writing.
+While as you take the test there are separately timed sections for Reading and Writing and Language, your scores on these sections are combined into one scaled section score (Evidence-Based Reading and Writing).
+As a result, your total PSAT score is 50% Math and 50% Evidence-Based Reading and Writing.

-Another important piece of data for students competing for National Merit distinction is their Selection Index.
-The NMSC sets a different cutoff for students in each state that determines who becomes a Commended Student and Semifinalist.
-The top 1% of scorers in each state are named Semifinalists, which means they may be able to move on to become Finalists and win scholarship money.
+Another piece of information that's important for students competing for a National Merit Scholarship is your Selection Index.
+To make sure students from across the country are represented in the National Merit Scholarship contest, the NMSC sets different cutoffs in each state to determine which students become Commended Scholars and which become Semifinalists.
+The top 1% of scorers in each state are named Semifinalists, who then apply to become Finalists and win scholarship money.

-Finally, you can use your non-scaled section scores, raw scores, and subscores to get detailed insight into how you did on each section and question type on the PSAT.
-Understanding what kinds of questions you got wrong is especially helpful when you go on to study for the SAT, as they show your strengths and weaknesses as a test-taker and where you need to improve the most.
+As for the other score data on your score report?
+We recommend using your non-scaled section scores, raw scores, and subscores to get detailed insight into how you did on each section and question type on the PSAT.
+Understanding what kinds of PSAT questions you got wrong is especially helpful when you go on to study for the SAT, as this understanding of your strengths and weaknesses as a test-taker can point you towards where you need to focus your studying.

 Now that you have the tools to sort through your PSAT score report, let’s go back to our original, million-dollar question: what makes a good score on the PSAT?
 Read on to find out.

-What Makes a Good Score on the PSAT 2017?
+What's a Good Score on the PSAT?
+What Does That Mean?

-Before we can answer the question “What’s a good score on the PSAT?”, we need to define what we mean by a “good score.”
-Because everyone will have their own specific goals for the PSAT, what's good for one person may be just okay for another.
+Before we can answer the question of what a good score on the PSAT is, we need to define what we mean by a "good score."
+Since everyone has different goals for the PSAT, a good score for one student may be a disappointing score for another.

-To help us find some answers, let’s try defining good in a few different ways.
+To figure out what a good PSAT score is, let's consider a couple of different ways a score could be "good."
 First, we could define “good” as meaning that you scored better than 50% or more of other test-takers.
 Based on this definition, we can use percentiles to figure out what makes an above-average PSAT score.

 Second, we can define “good” PSAT scores as scores that qualify for National Merit.
 Actually, qualifying for National Merit means that you got excellent, amazing, near-perfect PSAT scores.
-We’ll discuss what you need to get in greater detail below.
+What the exact scores you should aim for to qualify for National Merit is something we'll talk about in a little bit.

-Finally, we’ll consider what kinds of SAT scores colleges are looking for.
-The PSAT is very similar to the SAT, so your score can help you figure out if you’re on track to get the scores you need for the colleges you want to apply to.
+Finally, because the PSAT is very similar to the SAT, we can use the PSAT to determine whether or not you're on track to get the SAT scores you need for the colleges you want to apply to.
+Figuring this out means understanding what kinds of SAT scores colleges are looking for.

 Let’s start by considering PSAT percentiles.
 How do PSAT scores correspond to percentiles?

-The highest possible percentile on the PSAT is the 99th percentile.
-You don’t have to get a perfect PSAT score to land in the 99th percentile.
-We don’t yet have percentile data for the October 2017 administration of the PSAT, but we can get an idea of what to expect by looking at percentiles from the 2016 PSAT.
+The top percentile on the PSAT is the 99th percentile.
+However, you don’t need a perfect PSAT score to get into the 99th percentile.
+We don’t have percentile data yet for the October 2018 PSAT, but we can get an idea of what to expect by looking at percentiles from the 2017 PSAT.

 Here’s the full chart that shows how PSAT scaled section scores compare, using percentiles: